jfranconetooo/room-challenge/README.md

 - You can use Docker Compose to run the entire stack required for the application, if you are a docker user :whale:
 More details below in the running section.
 - You can also run the application directly on your computer.
-Just have NodeJS 12+ installed and Mongodb 4+.
+Just have NodeJS 12+.

+- Mongo is run in memory if run directly on your computer.

 ## :fire: Getting Started